Krishnamohan-Yerrabilli/Articles/cl8t4jcxx000209lc7t5pf2qt.md

 These containers are similar to virtual machines but are lighter.
-They relax discrete features as they can be shared across multiple operating systems, have their own CPU space, memory, etc., and are isolated from their respective infrastructure.
+They relax discrete features as they can be shared across multiple os, have their own CPU space, memory, etc., and they are isolated from their respective infrastructure.

 ## Types of Kubernetes Namespaces